3 tips that prevent fires

 1: Prevent common causes of fire!

-Cooking & Grilling:
+Cooking & grilling:

 • Do not dispose of hot ashes in the trash.
 Use appropriate metal containers.